As written by the Australian Newspaper.

 The genetically obese and diabetic mice showed similar metabolic benefits from both WBV and exercising on the treadmill.

 Obese mice gained less weight after exercise or WBV than obese mice in the sedentary group, although they remained heavier than normal mice.
-Exercise and WBV also enhanced muscle mass and insulin sensitivity in the genetically obese mice.
+Exercise and WBV also enhanced muscle mass and sensitivity in the genetically obese mice.

 The findings suggest that WBV may be a useful supplemental therapy to combat metabolic dysfunction in individuals with morbid obesity, said the authors.
 “These results are encouraging,” McGee-Lawrence said.